snovakovic/js-flock/README.md

   // Any user defined function.
   rerun(Function)
-    // How frequantly will rerun function be called .every(timeInMiliseconds)
+    // How frequently will rerun function be called .every(timeInMiliseconds)
     // [Optional] Execution is stoped if falsy value is returned from function.
 If falsy value is returned first time rerun will never be called.
     .asLongAs(Function)